-Start by watching this video or for more extensive information visit our Instructor Pre-Training guide, which has resources instructors of all levels will find useful.
+Start by watching this video or for more extensive information visit our Start Strong: Build Your Online Course, which has resources instructors of all levels will find useful.
 You'll learn the basics of course design.
 The design approach called Backward Design is introduced.
 This is just one of many design models.
 It's a good place to start for many instructors.
 Three important questions are discussed and they are designed to get you started quickly!

 Bowen, Ryan S., (2017).
 Understanding by Design.
 Vanderbilt University Center for Teaching.
 Retrieved from https://cft.vanderbilt.edu/understanding-by-design/.